Dude, you sound like the Legolas of woodwinds. You actually sound like Legolas and it’s not just the hair.

 — Alfredo Colon

 Jasper attended the Los Angeles County High School for the arts where he had the opportunity of learning from and performing alongside many acclaimed jazz artists including; Herbie Hancock, Barry Manilow, Diane Reeves and Christian McBride.
 He then graduated from the New School for Jazz and Contemporary Music on a full tuition scholarship where he studied with legends such as Lee Konitz, Reggie Workman and Jane Ira-Bloom.
-He has since performed at many of NYC’s top jazz venues and regularly tours throughout the United States, the Middle East and East Asia.
+He has since performed at many of NYC’s top jazz venues and toured extensively throughout the United States, Europe, the Middle East and East Asia.

 Every age has its storytelling form, and video gaming is a huge part of our culture.
 You can ignore or embrace video games and imbue them with the best artistic quality.
 People are enthralled with video games in the same way as other people love the cinema or theatre.